The Getty

 In the Physical Attributes facet

-In this facet include terms for the perceptible or measurable characteristics of materials and artifacts as well as features of materials and artifacts that are not separable as components.
+In this facet include concept records for the perceptible or measurable characteristics of materials and artifacts as well as features of materials and artifacts that are not separable as components.
 Included are characteristics such as size and shape, chemical properties of materials, qualities of texture and hardness, and features such as surface ornament and color (e.g., strapwork, borders, round, waterlogged, brittleness).

 »Attributes and Properties hierarchy